-Some of our operations in Israel, referred to as "Privileged Enterprise" for FY 2018-2019 and "Preferred Technological Enterprise" commencing FY 2020 carry certain tax benefits under the Law for the Encouragement of Capital Investments, 5719-1959 (the "Investment Law").
-In order to be eligible for tax benefits under the Investment Law, our Privileged/Preferred Technological Enterprises must comply with various conditions set forth in the Investment Law, as well as periodic reporting obligations.
-If we do not meet the requirements for maintaining these benefits or if our assumptions regarding the key elements affecting our tax rates are rejected by the Israeli tax authorities, they may be reduced or cancelled and the relevant operations would be subject to Israeli corporate tax at the standard rate, which is 23% in 2018 and thereafter.
+Some of our operations in Israel, referred to as "Benefited Enterprise" for 2018 and 2019 and "Preferred Technological Enterprise" commencing with 2020 (in case of taxable income position) carry certain tax benefits under the Law for the Encouragement of Capital Investments, 5719-1959, or the Investment Law.
+In order to be eligible for tax benefits under the Investment Law, our Benefited/Preferred Technological Enterprises must comply with various conditions set forth in the Investment Law, as well as periodic reporting obligations.
+If we do not meet the requirements for maintaining these benefits or if our assumptions regarding the key elements affecting our tax rates are rejected by the Israeli tax authorities, they may be reduced or canceled and the relevant operations would be subject to Israeli corporate tax at the standard rate, which is 23% in 2018 and thereafter.

 In addition to being subject to the standard corporate tax rate, we could be required to refund any tax benefits we have already received, plus interest and penalties thereon under this program or similar programs we have utilized in the past.
-Even if we continue to meet the relevant requirements, the tax benefits our current "Privileged/Preferred Technological Enterprise" receive may not be continued in the future at their current levels or at all.
+Even if we continue to meet the relevant requirements, the tax benefits our current "Benefited/Preferred Technological Enterprise" receive may not be continued in the future at their current levels or at all.
 If these tax benefits were reduced or eliminated, the amount of taxes we pay would likely increase, as all of our Israeli operations would consequently be subject to corporate tax at the standard rate, which could adversely affect our results of operations.
 Additionally, if we increase our activities outside of Israel, for example, by way of acquisitions, our increased activities may not be eligible for inclusion in Israeli tax benefit programs.
-If Israel discontinues or modifies these programs and potential tax benefits, our business, financial condition and results of operations could be adversely affected.
+If the Israeli government discontinues or modifies these programs and potential tax benefits, our business, financial condition and results of operations could be adversely affected.